phillipmuza/Fisher-Colocalisation-Pipeline/README.md

 This pipeline is used quantify cell density, cell volume, and signal coverage using object-based colocalisation.

-This pipeline utilises the same workflow described in the semi-automated brain slice cell segmentation (LINK) to segment cells and produce a table describing volumes of segmented objects (or cells) for a given label, and an ImageJ/Fiji macro which uses the AND Boolean operator to quantify segmented objects which are colocalised.
+This pipeline utilises the same workflow described in the semi-automated [brain slice cell segmentation](https://github.com/phillipmuza/Fisher-ABSOC-Cell-Counting-Pipeline/tree/main/cell_segmentation) to segment cells and produce a table describing volumes of segmented objects (or cells) for a given label, and an ImageJ/Fiji macro which uses the AND Boolean operator to quantify segmented objects which are colocalised.

 Custom-made R scripts were designed to quantify the cell density, cell volume, and signal coverage for given cell signals and colocalised cell signals.